varun-k-victor/github_login_automation/README.md

 # About the script

+This script automatically logs into your github account.

+# How to use

-Just run this script and enter your github username and password when prompted.This script automatically logs into your github account.(only for FIREFOX users)
+Just run this script and enter your github username and password when prompted.

 # Prerequisite